Suraj-Mohapatra/keycloak-sso-app1/README.md

 v24.0.5 ensures correct integration, although you may upgrade its version or its adapters' versions (see maven repository) to work with Jakarta specifications.

 this implementation uses servlet filter adapter to secure the application.

+see the pom.xml, web.xml, context.xml carefully.

 start keycloak in dev mode as below,